Velocimeter/docs/pages/index.md

 </Bleed>

-Velocimeter, is a Decentalized Exchange on [Canto](https://canto.io/) that can incentivize liquidity for project tokens.
+Velocimeter, is a Decentalized Exchange on [Fantom](https://www.fvm.exchange/), [Base](https://base.velocimeter.xyz/), [Canto](https://canto.io/) and [Pulse](https://pulse.velocimeter.xyz/) that can incentivize liquidity for project tokens.

+Each instance of velocimeter is not fungible with the others.
+For example, on Base, the token in `$BVM`, and on Fantom is `$FVM`.
+They are subject to different values and uses.

 Velocimeter dex will allow users to do the following:
 * swap tokens
 * provide liquidity
-* farm $FLOW
+* farm the Token of that instance
 * receive voter bribes